CHARANRAJ45/ML-crash-cource/README.md

 ## 7. How to Run
 1. Upload the `insurance (1).csv` file to your Colab environment.
 2. Run all cells in the notebook sequentially.

+# Heart Disease Prediction Notebook

+This notebook performs an exploratory data analysis (EDA) and data preprocessing on a heart disease dataset.
+The steps include:

+1.  **Data Loading**: Loading the `heart.csv` dataset.
+2.  **Initial Data Exploration**: Examining columns, data types, descriptive statistics, and checking for duplicates and missing values.
+3.  **Data Cleaning**: Handling zero values in 'Cholesterol' and 'RestingBP' by replacing them with the mean of non-zero values.
+4.  **Visualizations**: Generating various plots to understand data distributions and relationships.
+5.  **Feature Engineering**: Encoding categorical variables using one-hot encoding and scaling numerical features using `StandardScaler`.